gvwilson/sensibleadventures/nardica/nardica.md

 I'll hear before they do."

 Uncle Jack spat over the railing.
-"Ain't nobody here would call the affin' Marines," he growled, for once telling the truth.
+"Ain't nobody here would call the affin' blues," he growled, for once telling the truth.

 Wales nodded and strode down the gangplank.